 She included this link to the auction: Bidding for Good Tipitina’s Piano.

-Upon opening the linked page, I was stunned to learn that the other piano was created by Stephan Wanger, with the keys signed by many legendary New Orleans musicians.
+Upon opening the linked page, I was stunned to learn that the other piano was created by an artist I knew, Stephan Wanger, with the keys signed by many legendary New Orleans musicians.